-Classroom Face-to-face Training
+1. Classroom Face-to-face Training

-- Face-to-face PMP® courses are very expensive, often around US$1000 or above.
+- Face-to-face PMP courses are very expensive, often around US$1000 or above.

-- If there is none PMP® exam prep course available in your area, chances are that you will need to travel a long way to the classroom.
+- If there is none PMP exam prep course available in your area, chances are that you will need to travel a long way to the classroom.

 2. Online PMP Training

 - Online PMP training is much cheaper than normal classroom training.

 - Downloadable podcast lessons allow the students to study anywhere, anytime (even during commuting and driving) using an iPod or intelligent phone.
 (Note: PMI ATP are no longer allowed to offer pre-recorded lessons as PMP Exam Prep courses from 2021)

 - Video lessons are also great for visual learners as there are lots of illustrations and charts.

-- Unlike classroom training, online PMP® training allows students to proceed at their own pace without affecting others.
+- Unlike classroom training, online PMP training allows students to proceed at their own pace without affecting others.

 FAQ: Contact Hours vs PDU

-- If you wish to obtain the PMP® credential, you need “Contact Hours” (i.e. 35 contact hours of project management education).
+- If you wish to obtain the PMP credential, you need “Contact Hours” (i.e. 35 contact hours of project management education).

-- If you have obtained the PMP® credential, you need “PDU” (i.e. 60 PDU in 3 years) for your PMP Certification renewal.
+- If you have obtained the PMP credential, you need “PDU” (i.e. 60 PDU in 3 years) for your PMP Certification renewal.

 So, if you are reading this PMP guide, you should aim to get the 35 PMP Contact Hours.